What is a research paper title and why does it matter?

 Now shift some words around for proper syntax and rephrase it a bit to shorten the length and make it leaner and more natural.
 What you are left with is:

-“A case study of 60 liver transplant patients around the US aged 20-50 years assessing the impact of waiting list volume on outcome of transplantation and showing a positive correlation between increased waiting list volume and a negative prognosis.”
-(Word Count: 38)
+“A case study of 60 liver transplant patients around the US aged 20-50 years assessing the impact of waiting list volume on outcome of transplantation and showing a positive correlation between increased waiting list volume and a negative prognosis” (Word Count: 38)

-Since the number of patients studied and the exact outcome are not the most essential parts of this paper, remove these elements first:
+Because the number of patients studied and the exact outcome are not the most essential parts of this paper, remove these elements first:

 “A case study of